 We all know how much we depend on water in our everyday lives.
 Once you send water down the drain, it needs to be cleaned and recycled - this historically has been described as wastewater treatment.
 Now, because of the large advances in treatment technologies and regulations in the federal Clean Water Act, we reclaim, refresh, and return the water you have used.

-The process is called water reclamation (link to document), because "reclaiming" means to bring the water back to its usable condition.
-The high quality water produced by our water reclamation facilities can be used in irrigation and safely returned to our waterways.
+The process is called water reclamation, because "reclaiming" means to bring the water back to its usable condition.
+The high-quality water produced by our water reclamation facilities can be used in irrigation and safely returned to our waterways.
 We reuse it within our water reclamation facilities for daily operations, cleaning of facility equipment, and irrigation on the property, which cuts down on costs and conserves water.

 Water reclamation meets all required permit limits and is superior to that produced at a traditional wastewater treatment plant.
-With this advanced process, we are safeguarding and replenishing the rivers that our community enjoys and communities downstream rely on as their water source.
+With this advanced process, we are safeguarding and replenishing the rivers that our community enjoys and the water source communities downstream rely on.